k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/04_LU_Enhancements_lookup-translations_flow.md

 **Exercise 1 - Lookup tables**

-  Using the CustomerLU schema, let's look at the Address population map.
+  Using the Customer LU schema, let's look at the Address population map.

   Add the first name and last name of the customer to the Address LU table so that full information about the customer is readily available.